How To Grow and Care For Japanese Pieris Shrubs

 These tips for growing Pieris Japonica are the BEST!
 I love that it adds interest to the garden all year round.
 Now I know what to plant in the shady part of my backyard!
 Definitely pinning! #pieris #pierisjaponica | How to Grow Japanese Pieris #shadeplants #shrubs #bushes #gardening #gardenideas #japanesepieris #plants #perennial #flowers

 The shrubs bloom for several weeks, then the bronzy red new foliage emerges.
-Eventually it matures to glossy dark green evergreen leaves.

 In the fall, white bead-like flower buds appear in star shaped tendrils which contrast with the foliage and remain on the shrub all winter.

 Then they’re ready to start the bloom cycle once again.
 A true all season plant!

-Where To Grow Japanese Pieris
+Where to grow Japanese Pieris

-Zone: 5 – 8
+Zones: 5 to 8

 Bloom Time: Early spring

-This member of the heather family is native to the mountainous regions of Japan, Taiwan, and east China.
 But it is easy to grow in the North American zone 5 to 8 woodland landscape and has the added bonus of being deer resistant.

 Pieris “Forest Flame”

 Pieris grows slowly but can eventually reach a height of more than 10 feet, so make sure to plan for its eventual size.
-The 6 year old bush in my Zone 5 garden is only 4′ high and 3′ wide.

 There are also hybrid varies that are compact in growth and shorter than the original Pieris japonica.